 – Additional nights spent ashore

-All crew members will require a passport and visas from their home country that will allow them to travel to/ from Grenada.
-Please look into the specific type of visa you need for arriving at these destinations by sea: www.travel.state.gov/visa.
+All crew members will require a passport from their home country that will allow them to travel to and from Grenada.
+Please look into the specific type of visa you need: www.travel.state.gov/visa.